SimoneGiaco/Portfolio/RAG/README.md

 2) In the 'PDFarXivQA' the Gradio interface can support both pdf files uploads and uploads from the arXiv by providing the arXiv number of the preprint. \
 The chosen LLM is the microsoft "Phi-3-mini-4k-instruct-q4.gguf" which is faster to run (3B parameters) and has an editable context window (set in the file to 4096 tokens).
 For each question we select 5 chunks of size 500 characters. \
-To execute the notebook one needs to provide a HuggingFace access token. \
+To execute the notebook one needs to provide a HuggingFace access token.
+The file has been tested. \
 The model can be downloaded (select the q4.gguf version) from Huggingface [here](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf/tree/main)